fbpx

 The Nigerian naira is worth noting because of its novelty in featuring the signature of a woman—that of Priscilla Ekwere Eleje, the Central Bank of Nigeria’s first female Director of Currency Operations.
 Only one other Nigerian bill has ever featured some female representation: the 20-naira note and its image of renowned potter Ladi Kwali.

 Nigeria’s kobo coins are also beautiful in their own right.
-Elegant in their minimalism, each coin features an important natural or economic symbol: peanuts, maize, palm trees, and oil derricks.
+Elegant in their minimalism, each coin features an important natural or economic symbol that drive the economy, culture, and cuisine of Nigeria: peanuts, maize, palm trees, and oil derricks.

 9. Canada